-Robert Roberts gives detailed recipes for drinks, polishes and cleaners as well as advice on how to behave in The House Servant's Directory: A Monitor for Private Families.
+Roberts gives detailed recipes for drinks, polishes and cleaners as well as advice on how to behave.
+He called his guide The House Servant’s Directory: A Monitor for Private Families.

 In the book, Robert Roberts urged employers to treat their servants with humanity.
 And he advised servants to treat employers with respect.

 He gave advice on buying food, running a household, how to dress and how to wash hair.